masc-ucsc/docs/docs/pyrope/03-bundle.md

 }
 ```

-A named tuple parenthesis can be omitted on the left hand side of an assignment.
+A named tuple parenthesis can be omitted on the left-hand side of an assignment.
 This is
 to mutate or declare multiple variables at once.

 ```